fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

 ### Contrastive Loss Training and Evaluation
-For contrastive loss, a siamese network was assembled using an embedding model composed of a frozen ResNet50 backbone with a series of 3 trainable layers appended to the network head (1 GlobalAveragePooling 2D layer and 2 Dense layers with 128 activations each).
-This approach allowed us to fine tune the already effective pre-trained ResNet50 feature extractor on our signature verification dataset using contrastive loss.
+For contrastive loss, a Siamese network was assembled, using an embedding model composed of a frozen ResNet50 backbone with a series of 3 trainable layers appended to the network head (1 GlobalAveragePooling 2D layer and 2 Dense layers with 128 activations each).
+This approach allowed us to fine-tune the already effective pre-trained ResNet50 feature extractor on our signature verification dataset, using contrastive loss.

 Through several training iterations, we found that introducing intermediate dropout and L2 regularization to our custom network head allowed us to achieve 72.8% max accuracy on the test set - an improvement over the pretrained ResNet50 baseline (69.3%)!

 While these results are promising, there are several considerations to take into account when using contrastive loss.
 First, contrastive loss requires us to construct and train on an exhaustive list of genuine/forged examples.
-For our dataset, this means training on 36,432 sample pairs each epoch despite the fact that many of those pairs may not actually contribute any loss (and therefore learning) to the network because they are “easy” positives or negatives.
+For our dataset, that meant training on 36,432 sample pairs each epoch, despite the fact that many of those pairs may not actually contribute any loss (and therefore learning) to the network because they are “easy” positives or negatives.

 ![](/images/hugo/metricblog/umap_contrastive.jpg)
 ##### Figure 11.
-A 3D plot of embeddings produced by a network trained with contrastive loss, for three authors signatures.
-Genuine vs. forged examples are appropriately placed into separable regions as seen by groupings of circles vs. diamonds.
+A 3D plot of embeddings produced by a network trained with contrastive loss, for three authors' signatures.
+Genuine vs. forged examples are appropriately placed into separable regions, as seen by groupings of circles vs. diamonds.

 Second, contrastive loss is limited in its ability to learn global, contextual feature representations.
-Figure 11 above depicts embeddings generated from the trained siamese network for genuine and forged signature examples from three authors.
-We observe that the network has correctly separated genuine vs. forged examples into separate regions which is precisely what contrastive loss aims to accomplish.
+Figure 11 above depicts embeddings generated from the trained Siamese network for genuine and forged signature examples from three authors.
+We observe that the network has correctly separated genuine vs. forged examples into separate regions, which is precisely what contrastive loss aims to accomplish.
 However, the model has not captured the relative similarity of signatures from the same author (which can hurt generalization to new signature datasets).
 Ideally, we desire a model that produces embeddings that are separable across authors and discriminative between genuine/forged classes.
 For example, we would like to see that all signatures from Author 3 appear in the same general region, and within that region, signatures maintain separation between genuine and forged.
-Because contrastive loss is formulated by looking only at pairs of images, it cannot preserve a contextual understanding of author classes and simply just learns discriminative features between genuine and forged.
+Because contrastive loss is formulated by looking only at pairs of images, it cannot preserve a contextual understanding of author classes, and simply just learns discriminative features between genuine and forged.
 This shortcoming is solved by triplet loss (as we will see), and therefore the remainder of our exploration focused on this superior loss function.

 ### Triplet Loss Training and Evaluation
-We constructed several model architectures (see Table 1 below) and trained them using the Triplet Semi Hard loss implemented in the Tensorflow addons library [5].
-Each model has a similar set of final layers (two conv2D layers followed by a Dense layer and an L2 Normalization layer with size 256).
+We constructed several model architectures (see Table 1 below) and trained them using the Triplet Semi-Hard loss implemented in the Tensorflow addons library.
+[5]  Each model had a similar set of final layers (two conv2D layers, followed by a Dense layer and an L2 Normalization layer with size 256).
 We found that adding an L2 Normalization layer after our output embeddings (as suggested in [2]) was useful in constraining the embeddings to a hypersphere conducive for cosine similarity.
 Each model was trained with the Adam optimizer (lr=0.001), with a learning rate decay of 0.7 ever 10 steps, and trained for 25 epochs.

 <div class="metrictable">